AlviGeo/backend-nodejs/README.md

 <p align="right">(<a href="#top">back to table of contents</a>)</p>

-## Postman Documentation File
+## Postman & MySQLDocumentation File

-You can find the postman's JSON in this project.
+You can find the postman's & MySQL File in this project.
+For MySQL can use both migration/import using file.

 <p align="right">(<a href="#top">back to table of contents</a>)</p>